Centre-for-Digital-Music-Documentation/MerMEId/docs/musical-catalogue-layouts/future-layouts.md

 ## Header

-With three sections: left (for logos of institutions), central (for title and subtitle), and right (for various form controls: login, language selector, etc.).
+With three sections: left (button for displaying the navigation sidebar, logos of institutions), central (for title and subtitle), and right (for various form controls: login component, language selector component, etc.).

 ## Side navigation section